 Our department’s teaching assistantships will help you fund your tuition and living expenses while giving you professional experience.

-In this program, you’ll also have the opportunity to participate in Penscape (a student reading series) and Practical Criticism Midwest.
+In this program, you’ll have the opportunity to participate in our annual Practical Criticism Midwest conference.
 You’ll also hear from visiting writers, including those participating in the English Department’s Visiting Writers Series and its annual In Print Festival of First Books.

 Our MA in creative writing includes courses, workshops, literature classes, electives, and a capstone creative project to round out your degree.